reiddraper/reiddraper.com/posts/client-server-coupling.md

 ---

+1. Intro

+As web applications have become more complex, we're seeing more code running on the browser.
+Further, as platforms for running Javascript on the server [node.js, rhino, etc.] and compile-to-javascript languages [clojurescript, fay, ghcjs, etc.] become more popular, developers often seek to share code between the server and browser.
+Taking things further, there is an increasing trend for blurring the lines between whether code is running locally, or over the network.
+This is called RPC (remote procedure call).
+Unfortunately RPC, and increasing the coupling between server and browser code has several major flaws, which I shall enumerate.

+2. RPC

+RPC was first described in the 1970s, and given in name in RFC 707 [rfc 707].
+Nelson, and others further eleborated on the idea in the early 1980s. [^ nelson, 81, 84].
+In his Doctoral thesis, Nelson defines RPC [citation]:

+> Remote procedure call is the synchronous language-level transfer of control
+> between programs in disjoint address spaces whose primary communication
+> medium is a narrow channel.

+3. Solutions

+---

 Web applications are quickly becoming more complex, and are more and more being written in languages that compile to Javascript.
 With this, there is a proliferation of libraries and code that are intended to be run on both a